NAME

 encrypt_password

-Encrypts a password for use with ALTER ROLE ...
-PASSWORD. $algorithm is optional; defaults to the server's password_encryption setting (typically "scram-sha-256").
+Hashes a password client-side (so the cleartext never reaches the server) ready to be passed to ALTER ROLE ...
+PASSWORD. $algorithm is optional; when omitted the server's password_encryption setting decides (typically "scram-sha-256").

 unescape_bytea